d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

-In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the upper-left of the input tensor and sliding across the it from left to right and top to bottom.
+In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the upper-left of the input tensor and sliding across it from left to right and top to bottom.
 At each location that the pooling window hits, it computes the maximum or average value of the input subtensor in the window,